aanshik-dev/Learning/Cpp/0Cpp-Notes.md

 ## 🔥 Unordered Map

-It has unique keys but not sorted in order
+It has `unique keys` but not sorted in order unordered_map is an associative container that stores data in key–value pairs, just like map, but `without any order`.

+- It is the Hash Table in STL

 ```cpp
 #include <unordered_map>  // preprocessor directive